-Here are some important mathematical terms that you will encounter in this course and throughout your mathematical career.
+Here are some important mathematical terms that you will encounter throughout mathematics.

 - 1. Definition-a precise and unambiguous description of the meaning of a mathematical term.
 It characterizes the meaning of a word by giving all the properties and only those properties that must be true. - 2.
 Theorem-a mathematical statement that is proved using rigorous mathematical reasoning.
 In a mathematical paper, the term theorem is often reserved for the most important results. - 3.
+Proposition-a proved and often interesting result, but generally less important than a theorem. - 4.
 Lemma-a minor result whose sole purpose is to help in proving a theorem.
 It is a stepping stone on the path to proving a theorem.
-Very occasionally lemmas can take on a life of their own (Zorn's lemma, Urysohn's lemma, Burnside's lemma, Sperner's lemma). - 4.
-Corollary-a result in which the (usually short) proof relies heavily on a given theorem (we often say that "this is a corollary of Theorem A"). - 5.
-Proposition-a proved and often interesting result, but generally less important than a theorem. - 6.
-Conjecture-a statement that is unproved, but is believed to be true (Collatz conjecture, Goldbach conjecture, twin prime conjecture). - 7.
+Occasionally lemmas can take on a life of their own (Zorn's Lemma, Urysohn's Lemma, Burnside's Lemma, Sperner's Lemma). - 5.
+Corollary-a result in which the (usually short) proof relies heavily on a given theorem (we often say that "this is a corollary of Theorem A"). - 6.
+Conjecture-a statement that is unproved, but is believed to be true (Collatz Conjecture, Goldbach Conjecture, Twin prime Conjecture). - 7.
 Claim-an assertion that is then proved.
 It is often used like an informal lemma. - 8.
+Counterexample-a specific example showing that a statement is false. - 9.
 Axiom/Postulate-a statement that is assumed to be true without proof.
-These are the basic building blocks from which all theorems are proved (Euclid's five postulates, Zermelo-Frankel axioms, Peano axioms). - 9.
+These are the basic building blocks from which all theorems are proved (Euclid's five postulates, axioms of ZFC, Peano axioms). - 10.
 Identity-a mathematical expression giving the equality of two (often variable) quantities (trigonometric identities, Euler's identity).

-10. Paradox-a statement that can be shown, using a given set of axioms and definitions, to be both true and false.
-Paradoxes are often used to show the inconsistencies in a flawed theory (Russell's paradox).
-The term paradox is often used informally to describe a surprising or counterintuitive result that follows from a given set of rules (Banach-Tarski paradox, Alabama paradox, Gabriel's horn).
+11. Paradox-a statement that can be shown, using a given set of axioms and definitions, to be both true and false.
+Paradoxes are often used to show the inconsistencies in a flawed axiomatic theory (e.g., Russell's Paradox).
+The term paradox is also used informally to describe a surprising or counterintuitive result that follows from a given set of rules (Banach-Tarski Paradox, Alabama Paradox, Gabriel's Horn).